advantageous/systemd-cloud-watch/README.md

 * Added comprehensive logging which includes debug logging by config.
 * Uses actual timestamp from journal log record instead of just current time
 * Auto-creates CloudWatch log group if it does not exist
+* Allow this to be used as a library by providing interface for Journal and JournalWriter.

 ## License